 Click here for support and advice for parents.

-You can also speak to our Designated Safeguarding Lead - Miss Rootes (Director of School Improvement) or Deputies Mr Laker (Head of School), Mrs Rathbone (Key Stage 2 Lead), Miss Duggins (Key Stage 1 Lead), Mrs Ingram (joint EYFS Lead), Mrs Appleby (joint EYFS Lead), Mrs Stere (Inclusion Lead) or Mrs Darby (FLO) if you have any concerns or worries.
+You can also speak to our Designated Safeguarding Lead - Miss Rootes (Deputy Headteacher) or Deputies Mr Laker (Headteacher), Mrs Rathbone (Key Stage 2 Lead), Miss Duggins (Key Stage 1 Lead), Mrs Ingram (joint EYFS Lead), Mrs Appleby (joint EYFS Lead), Mrs Stere (Inclusion Lead) or Mrs Darby (FLO) if you have any concerns or worries.

 The Safeguarding / Child Protection and Internet Safety named Governor is Mr Paul Davis.

 Digital Parenting Magazine - This is an online safety guide for parents with weekly newsletters to keep you up-to-date with how to keep your family safe online.